 Start from the ends of the hair and slowly work up towards the skin -

 this should remove most tangles without too much effort.
-I recommend you hold the base of the hair firmly, near to his skin, so that you're not actually pulling his hair or hurting him.
+Hold the base of the hair firmly, near to his skin, so that you're not actually pulling his hair or hurting him.

-I'm sure I don't need to state the obvious (when brushing your dog, be gentle with him) - no Cocker owner is going to deliberately hurt their baby, but pulling away at tangled hair can't be much fun for your Cocker.
+I'm sure I don't need to state the obvious but I'm going to anyway - when brushing your dog, be gentle with him.
+No Cocker owner is going to deliberately hurt their baby, but pulling away at tangled hair can't be much fun for your Cocker.

 If you're gentle and 'coo' to him at the same time he's more likely to stay still for longer and will come to enjoy being brushed.